The International Hotel Law Review: Denmark

 Certain restrictions may arise, however, in connection with acquiring ownership of property in Denmark for foreign parties.

-The rules on acquisition of real estate for persons who are not domiciled in Denmark can be found in the Danish Acquisition of Real Estate Act.10
+The rules on acquisition of real estate for persons who are not domiciled in Denmark can be found in the Danish Acquisition of Real Estate Act.14

-This residency requirement is similarly applicable to companies or associations.
+This residency requirement is similarly applicable to companies and associations.

 Therefore, if a company has neither a registered office in Denmark nor has been domiciled in Denmark for five years, the company must apply for permission from the Minister of Justice to purchase real estate.